-The site-specific impacts of the Proposed Scheme on the biological, physico-chemical and hydromorphological quality elements of the water bodies are shown in the assessment above, and summarised in Table A13.9.
+The site-specific impacts of the Proposed Scheme on the biological, physico-chemical and hydromorphological quality elements of the water bodies are shown in the assessment above and summarised in Table 13.9.

-Table A13.9: Assessment Summary
+Table 13.9: Assessment Summary

-Receptor Potential Risk to Receptor?
-Note the Risk Issue(s) for Impact Assessment Hydromorphology No No instream works are proposed as part of this Proposed Scheme.
-Surface water drainage flow and volume will not significantly change as a result of this Proposed Scheme.
-It is not considered that any element of the Proposed Scheme will result in a possible exposure route to groundwater.
-Biology: habitats No The Proposed Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas there are no designated sites within 2km of the Proposed Scheme.
-In addition, a CEMP and SWMP will be implemented.
-Biology: fish Yes.
-Reduced to No following mitigation.
-The risks to the receptor are due to noise from construction and operation of this Proposed Scheme and also potential release of suspended sediment concentrations and the creation of plumes as a result.
-No instream works are proposed as part of this Proposed Scheme.
-No significant impact is considered as a result of noise, based on the current background noise levels along this city centre route.
-Surface water drainage volume and flow will not be increased as a result of this Proposed Scheme.
-A CEMP and SWMP will be implemented.
-Water quality Yes.
-Reduced to No following mitigation.
-This element has been scoped out of the impact assessment.
-No instream works are proposed as part of this Proposed Scheme.
-A CEMP and SWMP will also be implemented to mitigate potential impacts in relation to surface water contamination.
-It is important to note that the Proposed Scheme does not propose any changes to the current flow or volume of surface water run off.
-Protected areas No The only protected areas identified in this WFD Assessment pertaining to this Proposed Scheme are the nutrient sensitive areas.
-The Proposed Scheme will not significantly change the flow or volume of surface water drainage, and no instream works are proposed.
-Invasive non- native species No ISMP will be implemented for the Proposed Scheme which will contain site-specific recommendations and identifications for IS.
-Therefore this element has been scoped out of the assessment.
+Receptor Potential risk to receptor?
+Note the risk issue(s) for impact assessment Hydromorphology No No instream works are proposed as part of the Proposed Scheme.
+Surface water drainage flow and volume will not significantly change as a result of the Proposed Scheme.
+Biology: habitats No The footprint of the Proposed Scheme is contained primarily within the current road boundary.
+There are no designated sites within 2km of the Proposed Scheme.
+In addition, a CEMP and a SWMP will be implemented.
+Biology: fish No The risks to the receptor are due to noise from construction and operation of the proposed Scheme, and also potential release of suspended sediment concentrations and the creation of plumes as a result.
+Due to the current background noise levels, possible impacts to fish species are not considered to be significant.
+No instream works are proposed as part of the Proposed Scheme.
+Surface water drainage flow and volume will not increase as a result of the Proposed Scheme.
+Water quality No The Proposed Scheme will not increase the flow or volume of current surface water drainage.
+The current drainage system and release to waterbodies will remain the same.
+The mixing zone will remain the same.
+In addition, a CEMP and a SWMP will be implemented.
+This element is scoped out of this assessment.
+Protected areas No The Proposed Scheme is adjacent to the River Liffey and the Liffey Estuary Nutrient sensitive area.
+No other protected areas are within the study area of this assessment.
+A CEMP and SWMP will be implemented as part of the Proposed Scheme.
+The operation of the Proposed Scheme will not significantly change the current level of surface water volume or flow.
+Invasive species No An Invasive Species Management Plan (ISMP) (Appendix 5.1 Appendix C) has been prepared and appended to the CEMP.
+It will be implemented for the Proposed Scheme

-A13.6 Assessment of the Proposed Scheme Against WFD Programme of Measures (PoMs)
+A13.6 Assessment of the Proposed Scheme against mitigation measures

-There is a list of measures, or environmental improvements, which have been identified by the RBMP (known as the Programme of Measures (PoMs) in the RBMP for Ireland), which need to be implemented in order to improve the ecology of water bodies by a specified date in order for Ireland to meet the target date set by the WFD.
-Part of the WFD assessment is to consider these PoMs and assess whether a Proposed Scheme can contribute to them or might obstruct any of them from being delivered.
-None of the water bodies listed in Table A13.2 is within an RBMP Areas for Action.
+Within each RBMP, there is a list of mitigation measures, or environmental improvements, which have been identified by the RBMP, which need to be implemented to improve the ecology of water bodies by a specified date for Ireland to meet the target date set by the Water Framework Directive.
+Part of the WFD compliance assessment is to consider mitigation measures and assess whether a proposed Scheme can contribute to them or might obstruct any of them from being delivered.
+None of the water bodies in the Study Area is identified within the RBMP Areas for Action.

-A13.7 Cumulative Assessment
+A13.7 Cumulative assessment

-The Proposed Scheme has been assessed for the potential for cumulative impacts with other Proposed Developments within 500m of the Study Area (refer to Chapter 21 (Cumulative Impacts & Environmental Interactions) in Volume 2 of this EIAR).
-This concludes that in combination with other proposed developments the Proposed Scheme will not compromise the achievement of the objectives of the WFD for any water body.
+The Proposed Scheme has been assessed for the potential for cumulative impacts with other Proposed Developments within 500m of the Study Area (Chapter 21 (Cumulative Impacts & Environmental Interactions)).
+This concludes that in combination with other Proposed Developments the Proposed Scheme will not compromise the achievement of the objectives of the WFD for any water body.

-A13.8 Assessment of the Proposed Scheme Against WFD Objectives
+A13.8 Assessment of the Proposed Scheme against WFD objectives and other EU directives